bhaskatripathi/TensorCraft/README.md

 ## Contributing

 Contributions are welcome!
 Please submit your pull requests or issues through GitHub.
+We aim to improve this library and make it an alternative to Keras.

 ## License